 Once there, don’t skimp on one of the coolest places to visit in NYC—Brooklyn itself.
 The DUMBO area at the base of the bridge is full of cute shops (and a great weekend flea market).
 Plus, it’s easy to hop on the subway to explore places like Williamsburg or Park Slope.
 (Our trip planners can provide detailed transit instructions!)

 You can also cross the Williamsburg or Manhattan bridges.
 You’ll find fewer crowds but it’s also noisier since the trains cross these bridges.
+If you are taking the train, make sure that you check the L schedule timings in advance, especially on weekends because there are often delays or weekend disruptions.

 One look at the ceiling of Grand Central Terminal and you’ll feel like you’ve waltzed into the Harry Potter universe.
 (The ceiling is painted green-blue and covered with golden constellations—so beautiful!)

 There’s a good chance you’ll swing through Grand Central en route to something else.
 Locals recommend padding your itinerary so that you don’t have to rush to your train or subway.
 You’ll find a great food court here (really) and the station is lovely and clean.
+Also if you need a quick pit stop to charge your iPhone, you can stop by the gorgeous Apple Store and browse the latest devices to add to your collection.

 Grand Central is beautiful, but don’t ogle too much—it’s an active station, and you’ll irritate the commuters dashing for their trains.
 Also, skip Penn Station if you can.